asifkd012020/open-itg-aws_runbooks/azure/AzureContainerRegistry/Runbook.md

 ## Overview
 Azure Container Registry (ACR) allows you to build, store, and manage container images and artifacts in a private registry.
-The following playbook will outline what the Azure best practices are and how to implement these best practices when provisioning ACR.  <br>
+The following playbook will outline what the Azure best practices are and how to implement these best practices when provisioning ACR. <br> <br>
 Terraform sample code will be taken from this ACR Repo -  https://github.com/open-itg/azure-acr-module/blob/master/main.tf
 <br><br>